kLabz/haxe-manager/README.md

 # Haxe Manager

-Easily download and switch haxe versions on unix/WSL (currently only uses the linux64 target).
+Easily download and switch haxe versions on UNIX (currently tested on `ubuntu-latest` and `macos-latest` via github actions).

 Run `install.sh` and update `PATH` / `HAXE_STD_PATH` as requested.